oroinc/documentation/commerce/frontstore_guide/profile/index.rst

 To edit the profile, click |IcPencil| next to **Account Info**.

+.. note:: Please note that the ability to edit your account information depends on the permissions that correspond to your role.
+These are defined by the administrator.

 In editing mode, you can amend the following details:

 * Customer